 So, let’s tee this up again, and try a more subtle approach to getting the smoking gun you so gleefully seek.

-Here are the THREE CARDINAL RULES for Hague Evidence Requests:
+Here are the THREE CARDINAL RULES for Hague Evidence Requests (condensed from this):

 - Take the words “any and all”, and eliminate them from your vocabulary.
 Seriously.
 They are the hallmark of good old ‘Murican discovery, and even the Brits hate that.
 So do the French, the Chinese, the Germans, the Canadians (yes, the Canadians hate our broad discovery practices, of all people!).
 You must be surgically specific in identifying what you seek.